This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Cognitive behavior therapy: During this therapy, you will learn how to cope with your symptoms.
 This may help you to change your behavior.

-- Compliance therapy: Your caregiver will help you find ways to make it easier to do your treatments.
+- Compliance therapy: Your healthcare provider will help you find ways to make it easier to do your treatments.
 You may be taught about your medicine and why you need to take it on time.
-You may also get telephone calls and letters to help you remember your scheduled visits with your caregiver.
+You may also get telephone calls and letters to help you remember your scheduled visits with your healthcare provider.

 - Family interventions: These are meetings that may be done with all of your family together or with one person at a time.
 In these meetings, your family learns about your condition and can talk about their concerns.
 Your family may learn ways they can help you manage your disease.
 They may also be given special training to help them cope with your condition.